coderamen666/srd-v3.5-md/spells/magic-overview.md

 **Spells with Opposite Effects:** Spells with opposite effects apply normally, with all bonuses, penalties, or changes accruing in the order that they apply.
 Some spells negate or counter each other.
-This is a special effect that is noted in a spell's description.
+This is a special effect that is noted in a spell’s description.

 **Instantaneous Effects:** Two or more spells with instantaneous durations work cumulatively when they affect the same target.